 Terry B. Ewell is bassoon, music theory, and online professor at the Department of Music at Towson University.
-In over 35 years as a professional musician he has received recognition as a performer, teacher, scholar, and administrator.
+In almost 40 years as a professional musician he has received recognition as a performer, teacher, scholar, and administrator.

 Dr. Ewell has gained a reputation for his innovative approaches to bassoon pedagogy.
 He is a pioneer in the application of MIDI, MP3, and online video for bassoon instruction.
-His YouTube videos, website materials, and web publications with the International Double Reed Society (Bassoon-Family Fingering Companion, the IDRS Reed Project, the IDRS MIDI site, IDRS Who’s Who, IDRS Podcast, and IDRS Conference Program Archive) have been viewed or downloaded over a million times.
-His articles on various aspects of bassoon pedagogy have received international attention with publication in American, Dutch, and British journals.
+His YouTube videos, website materials, and web publications with the International Double Reed Society (Bassoon-Family Fingering Companion, the IDRS Reed Project, and the IDRS MIDI site) have been viewed or downloaded over two million times.
+His articles on various aspects of bassoon pedagogy have received international attention with publications in American, Dutch, British, and Spanish journals.

 Dr. Ewell completed his 14th year of service as an administrator in 2009.
 He was Chairperson of the Division of Music at West Virginia University for five years and subsequently served from 2000-2009 as Chairperson of the Department of Music at Towson University.
 During his leadership at Towson University, music major enrollment in the Department of Music has grown from 282 to almost 350 students.
 His efforts helped to secure more than $300,000 in additional funds for the Department of Music and more than $20,000 for the International Double Reed Society.
 In 2001 he also administered a successful conference for the International Double Reed Society that raised more than $40,000 in revenue.
 He has written successful grants to the National Endowment for the Arts and the Maryland State Arts Council.
 In addition, he played an important role in the planning of the Towson University Creative Arts Center Building Project and the securing of more than $1.5 million of new equipment and instruments for the Department of Music.
 He currently serves as the Graduate Director for the Master in Music degree.